StachuDotNet/building-with-dark/02 The Language and Standard Library/02 The Language and Standard Library.md

 ### `|>` pipelining

 ### imperitive programming isn't supported currently, but planned
-dark does not yet support statements without the extra let. when you hit 'enter' at the end of a line that has a return value, we assume you wan tto make a new expression.
+Dark does not yet support statements without the extra let. when you hit 'enter' at the end of a line that has a return value, we assume you wan tto make a new expression.

 since that would be the last expression 9and returned) we will automatically add the let _ = to the expression for you statements, refs, mutable data structures, etc.

-dark does not have a `for` loop.
+Dark does not have a `for` loop.
 It has `List::map`.
 This allows you to do something to a collection of objects in a list

 ## Core Types and their Modules
 (intro slide noting core types)